 Pádraig of Ireland, whom we know as St. Patrick or St. Paddy, is celebrated on the date of his death in 17 March 493.

 In the United States, Irish Americans—and pretty much everyone else, ’cause the more the merrier—tend to treat the day as a celebration of Irish culture.
 Thing is, Americans know little to nothing about actual Irish culture.
 (We barely know the accents.)
 What we do know is Guinness, though we’ll settle for anything alcoholic, including beer filled with green food coloring.
-Me, I used to love McDonald’s vanilla/mint “shamrock shakes,” although I’ve since discovered you can add vanilla and mint to a Starbucks Frappuccino and it’s way better.
+Me, I used to love McDonald’s “shamrock shakes,” though I had one more recently and found it way too sweet for my liking.
+(It’s because they add sugary mint syrup to their already-sugary vanilla shakes.)
+I much prefer adding vanilla and mint to a Starbucks Frappuccino.

-But a lot of American customs only consist of drinking, eating stereotypical Irish food, parades in which the religious participants express varying degrees of outrage at all the irreligious participants, wearing green (yet not orange; go figure), and all sorts of Irish distortions, some of ’em unknowingly offensive.
-Americans of British descent used to treat Americans of Irish descent like crap, bringing over their prejudices from the old country; and some of it is still around.
+Most American customs consist of drinking, eating stereotypical Irish food, parades in which the religious participants express varying degrees of outrage at all the irreligious participants, and all sorts of Irish distortions, some of ’em unknowingly offensive.
+Americans of British descent used to treat Americans of Irish descent like crap, bringing over their prejudices from the old country.
+Some of it is actually still around.
 I have a few Irish ancestors myself, although way more of ’em are German, so I’ve not experienced that prejudice firsthand.
 But I have witnessed it.

-And if you’re Catholic, it regularly consists of begging your local bishop for a day off from Lent, because you’re not supposed to party on a fast day.
-And hoping the bishop hasn’t had it up to here with all the Catholics-in-name-only who’re gonna do it anyway, and otherwise misbehave.
+If you’re Catholic, six years out of seven St. Patrick’s Day regularly consists of begging your local bishop for a day off from Lent. ’Cause you’re not supposed to party on a fast day.
+Just gotta hope your bishop hasn’t had it up to here with all the Catholics-in-name-only who’re gonna do take the day off regardless, and misbehave.

 In any event, for Americans our holidays aren’t really about serious remembrance, but having a good time.
 Which really annoys our veterans every Veterans Day.
 Now imagine how Patrick feels, with people celebrating his day by puking into moonroofs.

-The very little popular culture knows about Patrick is he drove snakes out of Ireland (no he didn’t), liked to use shamrocks to explain the trinity (badly), and once turned his walking stick into a tree (actually, that one people don’t know so well).
-They also know he’s “a Catholic saint,” but they’re less aware Roman Catholicism didn’t really exist for another 250 years, which is why Patrick’s also a saint in the Orthodox Church, same as St. Nicholas.
+The very little which popular culture knows about Patrick, is he drove snakes out of Ireland.
+(No he didn’t.)
+He liked to use shamrocks to explain the trinity.
+(Badly.)
+He once turned his walking stick into a tree.
+(Actually, people don’t know that one so well.)
+He’s “a Catholic saint,” but people aren’t aware Patrick predates Roman Catholicism by about 250 years, which is why Patrick’s also a saint in the Orthodox Church, same as St. Nicholas.
 Some of Patrick’s history was also mixed up with that of Bishop Palladius, whom the bishop of Rome, Celestine 1, sent to evangelize Ireland a few decades before Patrick came to Ireland.

 When in doubt, go to the historical sources.
 So below, I’ve provided the Confession of St. Patrick, his testimony.
 Comes from James O’Leary’s translation.
 Scripture references and minor edits were added by me.